libinzhangyuan/reliable_udp_bench_mark/bench_mark.md

 # Final conclusion.
 #### kcp
-* The kcp is the first choice for realtime pvp game.
+* The kcp is the first choice for realtime pvp game. <br>
 * The lag is less than 1 second when network lag happen.
-3 times better than enet when lag happen.
+3 times better than enet when lag happen. <br>
 #### enet
-* The enet is a good choice if your game allow 2 second lag.
+* The enet is a good choice if your game allow 2 second lag. <br>
 #### UDT
 * UDT is a bad idea.
 It always sink into badly situation of more than serval seconds lag.
-And the recovery is not expected.
+And the recovery is not expected. <br>

 ### other things may change your choice.
 * enet has the problem of lack of doc.
 And it has lots of functions that you may intrest.
-* kcp's doc is chinese.
-(Good thing is the function detail which is writen in code is english.
-And you can use asio_kcp which is a good wrap.)
+* kcp's doc is chinese.<br>
+    Good thing is the function detail which is writen in code is english.
+And you can use asio_kcp which is a good wrap.<br>
     The kcp is a simple thing.
-You will write more code if you want more feature.
+You will write more code if you want more feature.<br>
 * UDT has a perfect doc.
-    UDT may has more bug than others as I feeling.
+    UDT may has more bug than others as I feeling.<br>